krobelus/rate-experiments/README.md

 of a propagation sequence.
 Every reason clause is a unit clause.

 As assumptions need to be undone during search, the implementation of unit propagation does not actually delete clauses and literals, but merely scans the formula for new units.
-In order to efficiently keep track of which clauses can become unit, competitve solvers and checkers use the two-watched-literal scheme [@Moskewicz:2001:CEE:378239.379017].
+In order to efficiently keep track of which clauses can become unit, competitive solvers and checkers use the two-watched-literal scheme [@Moskewicz:2001:CEE:378239.379017].
 It consists of a watchlist for each literal in the formula, which is a list of clause references.
 Clauses in the watchlist of some literal are said to be *watched on* that